psu-libraries/psulib_blacklight/README.md

     bundle exec rake db:create db:migrate
     ```

-1. Start the application
+1. Start the application (showing `foreman` method, but just look at `Procfile.dev` to see what that is running if you'd rather some other method like `tmux`)
     ```
     bundle exec foreman start -f Procfile.dev
     ```

     Note: on a Mac you may be asked by the OS if you want to allow incoming connections to Ruby.
 Because this is a local dev instance, you can choose to deny incoming connections.
 This configuration can be found in the Security & Privacy section of the Systems Preferences.

-# Indexing
+## Indexing

 Use [Traject](https://github.com/psu-libraries/psulib_traject#build-an-index)